Igetin/mpv-clipper/README.md

 # HACK

 This is a quick & dirty hack that removes all encoding options and instead lets you choose an encoding profile from the main page.
-Cropping probably doesn’t work yet.

 # mpv-webm
 Simple WebM maker for [mpv][mpv], with no external dependencies.